MLNLP-World/Top-AI-Conferences-Paper-with-Code/README.md

 ## Call for Contributions

-Contributions are strongly welcomed, you are encouraged to submit issues and Pull Requests.
+Contributions are strongly welcomed and you are encouraged to submit issues and Pull Requests.

 ## Paper Reference
 | conferences |                                                              |                                                              |                                                              |      |      |      |      |